johnbaums/mptools/README.md

 [![Travis-CI Build Status](https://travis-ci.org/johnbaums/mptools.svg?branch=master)](https://travis-ci.org/johnbaums/mptools)

 In recent years, spatially-explicit, coupled habitat-demographic models have been developed to acknowledge the importance of population processes when evaluating the impacts of habitat change (Keith *et al.* 2008, 2014; Southwell *et al.* 2008; Fordham *et al.* 2012; Cadenhead *et al.* 2015).
-Frequently, these coupled models used the Metapop module of RAMAS GIS (Akçakaya & Root 2005) to relate spatially-dynamic habitat suitability to carrying capacity, and then simulate metapopulation dynamics.
+Frequently, these coupled models use the Metapop module of RAMAS GIS (Akçakaya & Root 2005) to relate spatially-dynamic habitat suitability to carrying capacity, and then simulate metapopulation dynamics.
 Metapop saves settings, parameters values, and simulation results to a text file (with .mp extension).
 Unfortunately, there is limited flexibility within Metapop regarding presentation of results, and extraction of results via the GUI is awkward.

-The `mptools` package provides several useful functions for extracting and processing data from RAMAS Metapop .mp files.
+**The `mptools` package provides several useful functions for extracting and processing data from RAMAS Metapop .mp files.**

 Examples
 --------